breatheco-de/content/src/content/lesson/what-is-sql-database.md

 DELETE FROM user WHERE ssn = '342-45-6732'
 ```

-## Maintaining Data Integrity
+#### Data Integrity

-Keeping the integrity of the data is hard!
-Databases with a lot of activities and users normally struggle to keep data integrity.
-Sometimes the data is so delicate and sensitive that adding a zero to a simple integer could end up making someone a millionaire!
+One problem that often plagues databases is ensuring the integrity of their information.
+Sometimes the data is so delicate and sensitive that adding a zero to an integer, for example, could simply end up making someone a millionaire.

-We can classify the integrity problems in 4 types:

-+ **Entity Integrity:** There are no duplicate rows in a table.
-+ **Domain Integrity:** Enforces valid entries for a given column by restricting the type, the format, or the range of values.
-+ **Referential integrity:** Rows being used by other records cannot be deleted.
-+ **User-Defined Integrity:** Enforces some specific business rules that do not fall into entity, domain or referential integrity.

-#### How can we Maintain Integrity?
+To ensure integrity, we need to follow the following rules:

-+ **User unique columns:** This will avoid having users with the same email, with the same SSN, countries with the same name, etc.
++ **Unique user columns**: This will avoid having users with the same email, with the same social security number, countries with the same name, etc.
-+ **Use foreign keys** (constraints): This will avoid having a baseball player on a team that does not exist.
++ **Using foreign keys** (restrictions): This will avoid having a baseball player on a team that does not exist, for example.
-+ Specify **default values** and what columns can be **NULL**
++ Specify **default values** and which columns can be **NULL** in the tables definition.
-+ **Use enums:** They are great to set the possible values of a column "status", or for a column "type", etc.
++ **Use enumerations**: These are great for setting the possible values of a column.
+For example, if we had a "Sex" column on a person, a good enumeration might be "Male", "Female", "No answer".
-+ **Use transactions (commit and rollback):**  We will talk about that below; transactions are a good way of going back in time if something went wrong.
++ **Using transactions (commit and rollback)**: We'll talk about that next; Transactions are a good way to roll back in time if something goes wrong.

-## SQL Transactions
+#### Transactions

-A transaction is a group of one or more SQL operations (inserts, deletes, updates, creates, drops, etc.).

-A transaction groups several operations into one because they all depend on each other.
-You need to have the guarantee that if one of those operations fails, the database will "undo" everything you did within the same transaction.

-For example, let say that a Bank Client is moving money from one account to another.
-This transaction involves two operations:

- + Removing from one account.
- + Inserting into the other account.

-What if the first operation was successful but the second one failed?
-You need to "undo" the first one or the user will lose the money forever.

-## Every Transaction should be:

-Transactions have the following four standard properties, usually referred to by the acronym ACID:

-+ **Atomicity:**  ensures that all operations within the work unit are completed successfully.
-Otherwise, the transaction is aborted at the point of failure, and previous operations are rolled back to their former state.
-+ **Consistency:** ensures that the database properly changes states upon a successfully committed transaction.
-+ **Isolation:** enables transactions to operate independently of and transparent to each other.
-+ **Durability:** ensures that the result or effect of a committed transaction persists in case of a system failure.
+A transaction is a sequence of operations (such as INSERT, UPDATE, SELECT) performed on your database.
+For a transaction to be complete all operations must be successful.
+If one operation fails, the whole transaction fails.

+All transactions must ensure 4 main properties (known as ACID properties): atomicity, consistency, isolation and durability.

-## Controlling SQL Transactions
+#### SQL Transactions

-These are the following commands used to control transactions:
+Transactions in SQL are controlled by several statements:

-+ **COMMIT:** to save the changes.
++ **COMMIT**: Used to save changes.
-+ **ROLLBACK:** to rollback the changes.
++ **ROLLBACK**: Used to revert changes.
-+ **SAVEPOINT:**  creates points within groups of transactions in which to ROLLBACK.
++ **SAVEPOINT**: Creates a checkpoint within groups of transactions from where you can return with a `ROLLBACK`.
-+ **SET TRANSACTION:** Places a name on a transaction.
++ **SET TRANSACTION**: Name a transaction.

-Transactional control commands are only used with the DML commands INSERT, UPDATE and DELETE.
-They cannot be used while creating tables or dropping them because these operations are automatically committed in the database.
+Transaction control commands are only used with the DML INSERT, UPDATE and DELETE commands.
+They cannot be used when creating tables or deleting tables because these operations are automatically committed to the database.

-### COMMIT
+##### COMMIT statement

-The COMMIT command is the transactional command used to save changes invoked by a transaction to the database.
+The `COMMIT` command is used to permanently save changes made to a transaction within the database.
+When you use INSERT, UPDATE or DELETE, the changes made with these commands are not permanent, the changes made can be undone or, in other words, we can go back.

-The COMMIT command saves all transactions to the database since the last COMMIT or ROLLBACK command.
+However, when you use the COMMIT command the changes to your database will be permanent.

-The syntax for the COMMIT command is as follows:
+The syntax for the command is as follows:

 ```sql
 //operation one...